By: Sharon Dianora

 Thank goodness there are three simple tests you can use to diagnose ear mites at home and one fail-proof home remedy that works.

-Mites are tiny microscopic parasites that live inside your dogs' ears.
+Mites or (Otodectes cynotis) are tiny microscopic parasites that live inside your dogs' ears.
 They feed by piercing your dog's skin and sucking the blood leaving behind waste matter that resembles dark granular debris similar to ground coffee.

 Doesn't sound pleasant does it?
 And if that's not enough, they also make your dog's ears very itchy and uncomfortable.
 In fact, they're extremely itchy so if your dog has ear mites, you'll want to get some treatment and relief fast.

-Ear mites don't usually affect adult dogs, but if you have a puppy, or a dog that lives with a cat or other small pets, then they are susceptible to ear mites.
+Ear mites don't usually affect adult dogs either, BUT if you have a puppy, or a dog that lives with a cat or other small pets, then they are susceptible to ear mites.

 If you have an adult dog with itchy ears check out my page on dog ear problems first to determine the probable cause.
 Just click on the below image.

 To check for ear mites yourself, first review the symptoms below and then follow the directions on how to conduct a test.

 Well, of course you can take your dog to your veterinarian who will take a swab from your dog's ear and examine this under a microscope.
 If it's mites she will see them clearly here.
 Although you can't see mites with the naked eye there are a few ways you can test for mites yourself at home.